 Ingress packets have their destination IP address extracted and used as a lookup key in the FIB.
 Assuming a match is found, this forwarding information typically provides a next hop IP address and an egress interface, which can be used to reach this next hop.
 The next hop is usually the IP address of the router that provides a path to the final destination of the packet.
-The forwarding information located in the FIB may entail not only next hop information, but also other characteristics, such as QoS based on DiffServ, or encapsulation schemes, such as MPLS tunneling.
+The next hop can also be an MPLS Label Switched Path(LSP) defining a Next Hop Label Forwarding Entry(NHLFE) The forwarding information located in the FIB may entail not only next hop information, but also other characteristics, such as QoS based on DiffServ, or encapsulation schemes, such as MPLS tunneling.

 The RIB may be created by static configuration or via dynamic routing protocols, such as OSPF and BGP.
 Often, such application layer software will interface with an intelligent Route Table Manager (RTM) component, whose job is to manage the RIB and maintain the FIB used by the forwarding plane IP packet handling.
+MPLS information concerning configured LSPs to be used as a possible next hop for a destination prefix may be passed to RTM by MPLS protocols like LDP and RSVP.
 Usually, the RIB contains all the routes known to all routing protocols, and the FIB is the "active" subset of those routes - the ones chosen as best for forwarding.
 The RTM can use NPF defined IPv4 Unicast Forwarding Service API function calls to manage an IPv4 FIB.